OpenVAA/voting-advice-application/documentation/docker-setup-guide.md

 If you'd like to have the Strapi backend to be filled with mock data for e.g. previewing app functionality or frontend development, set the `GENERATE_MOCK_DATA_ON_INITIALISE`variable as true.
 - You can optionally set `GENERATE_MOCK_DATA_ON_RESTART` to true.
 This will generate new mock data on every time the Strapi instance is restarted.
+This feature is only enabled in development builds.
 - You can find more detailed info about the mock data at the [backend Readme file](../backend/vaa-strapi/README.md).

 ### Setting up the backend